 "It is better to write of laughter than of tears because laughter is what being human is all about" - Francois Rabelais

 "When the mob and the press and the whole world tell you to move, your job is to plant yourself like a tree by the river of truth, and tell the whole world "No, You Move." - Captain America

-Most recently I have decided to delete my fanfiction "The Akatsuki Watches Transformers The Movie."
+I have also deleted my fanfiction "The Akatsuki Watches Transformers The Movie."
 I apologise to everyone who reviewed, favourite'd or followed it.
 I am very grateful to you all but I feel I must take it down.
 As with my other stories it is available on deviantART and the link is this.

 http:// wright805 .deviantart.com/art/The-Akatsuki-Watch-Transformers-The-Movie-Pt-1-644555402